OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 End of assembler dump.
 ```

 From here on, you can single-step through the program, print the contents of registers and memory, or tamper with them, to explore the inner workings of the JNI function (which, in this case, simply returns a string).
+Use the <code>help</code> command to get more information on debugging, running and examining data.

 ##### Execution Tracing

 Besides being useful for debugging, the JDB command line tool also offers basic execution tracing functionality.
-To trace an app right from the start we can pause the app using the Android "Wait for Debugger" feature or a kill –STOP command and attach JDB to set a deferred method breakpoint on an initialization method of our choice.
+To trace an app right from the start we can pause the app using the Android "Wait for Debugger" feature or a <code>kill –STOP</code> command and attach JDB to set a deferred method breakpoint on an initialization method of our choice.
 Once the breakpoint hits, we activate method tracing with the <code>trace go methods</code> command and resume execution.
 JDB will dump all method entries and exits from that point on.

 ```bash
 $ adb forward tcp:7777 jdwp:7288